somework/cqrs/docs/usage.md

 The same pattern exists for queries (`#[AsQueryHandler]`) and events (`#[AsEventHandler]`).

+### Fire-and-forget events

+Dispatching an event without any listeners used to trigger Symfony Messenger's `NoHandlerForMessageException`.
+The bundle now ships an internal middleware that is automatically added to every configured event bus (`buses.event`, `buses.event_async`, or the `default_bus` fallback).
+The middleware catches the exception and returns the original envelope when the message implements `SomeWork\CqrsBundle\Contract\Event`, allowing you to publish integration or domain events before any projections subscribe to them.
+Command and query buses keep Messenger's default behaviour so unexpected gaps in their handler catalogues still surface during development.

 ## Interface autoconfiguration

 If you prefer interfaces over attributes the bundle can still discover your